sssa-teleoperation/workshop/docs/index.md

 </div>

 # Abstract
 Add your abstract text here.
-This section describes the main points and purpose of the workshop.
+This section describes the main points and purpose of the workshop. ciao sashino bellino

 # Organizers